Change management plan & seamless Analytics Hub adoption

 • Design, develop and test

-The goal of creating a great user experience should drive the design and development of the BI portal.
-The BI portal should be valuable, actionable, engaging and accessible.
+The goal of creating a great user experience should drive the design and development of the analytics hub.
+The analytics hub should be valuable, actionable, engaging and accessible.
 The folks who will be using the portal every day are the best source for feedback as to whether the designs are hitting those marks.
 Testing of the system is another milestone for including stakeholders and users.
 Make sure design, development and testing are not happening in a vacuum.
 By including stakeholders and users in these steps of the process, the change is also being carefully managed.
 When people are aware of the progress of the project and are feeling included in the process, the anxiety and uncertainty surrounding the upcoming change drops.

 • Training and pilot

-A complete and thorough training program is essential to ensure the adoption and use of a new BI portal.
+A complete and thorough training program is essential to ensure the adoption and use of a new analytics hub.
 If users are confused on how to use the portal, they will avoid it.
 Building a successful training program is an art that often requires a specialized team either internally or externally that can analyze training needs, develop a curriculum and deliver instructor-led and/or web training sessions.

 Train users in advance of the launch, so they are prepared on launch day.
 Make all of the training materials easy to access.
-Once the BI portal is up and running, highlight important training content on the homepage, and make all training resources easily accessible.
+Once the analytics hub is up and running, highlight important training content on the homepage, and make all training resources easily accessible.
 Consider training an ongoing process instead of a one-time event.
 When you properly train your users, you are informing them.
-Informed users will embrace a new BI portal faster than confused users.
+Informed users will embrace a new analytics hub faster than confused users.

-A pilot phase is a great opportunity to observe a group of select super-users using the BI portal and gather feedback.
-Pilot users become fully invested, and can help spread word about the benefits of the BI portal to others.
+A pilot phase is a great opportunity to observe a group of select super-users using the analytics hub and gather feedback.
+Pilot users become fully invested, and can help spread word about the benefits of the analytics hub to others.
 A pilot phase can also act as a soft-launch phase of a transition plan, so that the official portal launch does not feel as much of an abrupt change across the organization.

 • Launch and constantly improve

-One the BI portal has launched, continue to gather user feedback in order to make improvements on future iterations.
+One the analytics hub has launched, continue to gather user feedback in order to make improvements on future iterations.
 This continuous improvement loop helps to elevate user experience, but also gives all users a sense of ownership in the project.
-Because the BI portal is system that will evolve and improve over time, that makes having a solid change management plan in place all that more important.
+Because the analytics hub is system that will evolve and improve over time, that makes having a solid change management plan in place all that more important.

 Advocate at all levels

 Successful change should be led from both the top-down and the bottom-up.
-Get the support of leadership from the start, engage with stakeholders throughout and then identify “change agents” from all levels of the organization to support and advocate for the new BI portal.
-These key players will not only provide essential input during the BI portal development process but will also promote the BI portal to their teams.
-Getting buy-in from folks at all levels ensures that the upcoming BI portal will start to become part of the conversation at team meetings and included in strategy and planning efforts.
-There will also be a shift in culture, with the comfort level surrounding the new BI portal improving.
+Get the support of leadership from the start, engage with stakeholders throughout and then identify “change agents” from all levels of the organization to support and advocate for the new analytics hub.
+These key players will not only provide essential input during the analytics hub development process but will also promote the analytics hub to their teams.
+Getting buy-in from folks at all levels ensures that the upcoming analytics hub will start to become part of the conversation at team meetings and included in strategy and planning efforts.
+There will also be a shift in culture, with the comfort level surrounding the new analytics hub improving.

 Inform and build excitement

-Well ahead of the launch, start promoting the benefits of the upcoming BI portal and announce events such as calls for focus group participants, approaching training dates and, of course, the big launch date.
+Well ahead of the launch, start promoting the benefits of the upcoming analytics hub and announce events such as calls for focus group participants, approaching training dates and, of course, the big launch date.
 Exposure is key.
 Leverage the expertise of your marketing team to get the word out through company-wide emails, talking points at team meetings, announcements on internal websites or existing portals, and the oldie-but-goodie - flyers posted in common areas.
-Informing through advertising will ease any anxieties that may exist about the new BI portal.
+Informing through advertising will ease any anxieties that may exist about the new analytics hub.
 It is no longer an unknown or unexpected event, but rather a welcome and anticipated event.

-So, before diving into the development of a new BI portal, consider from the start how this portal will impact existing systems, processes and users and how that change will be carefully managed along the whole journey.
-Deliberate steps should be taken to ensure that the organization is being inclusive, transparent and informative about the new BI portal across the entire organization.
+So, before diving into the development of a new analytics hub, consider from the start how this portal will impact existing systems, processes and users and how that change will be carefully managed along the whole journey.
+Deliberate steps should be taken to ensure that the organization is being inclusive, transparent and informative about the new analytics hub across the entire organization.
 Eliminate the element of surprise and ease anxieties.
 Find ways to cultivate support and excitement.
-The change management plan can be executed all along the way and in sync with the development of the BI portal.
-Once the launch date arrives for the new BI portal, users will welcome the new addition and the efficiencies it brings.
-If there is any straggler in your organization left asking “what BI portal?” it will only be because they are just returning from their remote, off-the-grid, months-long sabbatical.
+The change management plan can be executed all along the way and in sync with the development of the analytics hub.
+Once the launch date arrives for the new analytics hub, users will welcome the new addition and the efficiencies it brings.
+If there is any straggler in your organization left asking “what analytics hub?” it will only be because they are just returning from their remote, off-the-grid, months-long sabbatical.
 Point them to the training materials, asap!

 Follow Nicholas Kelly on LinkedIn